 \section{Related Work}

 \textbf{Differentially Private Learning}.
-Differential privacy (DP) characterizes the chance of an algorithm output (e.g., a learned model) to leak private information in its training data when the output distribution is known.
-Since outputs of many learning algorithms have undetermined distributions, the probability of their privacy leakages is hard to measure.
-A common approach to tackle this issue is to inject randomness with known probability distribution to \emph{privatize} the learning procedures.
+Differential privacy (DP) characterizes the chance that an algorithm output (e.g., a learned model) leaks private information of its training data when the output distribution is known.
+Since outputs of many learning algorithms have undetermined distributions, the probabilistic risk is hard to measure.
+A common approach to tackle this issue is to inject randomness with known distribution to \emph{privatize} the learning procedures.
 Classical methods include output perturbation~\citep{chaudhuri2011differentially}, objective perturbation~\citep{chaudhuri2011differentially} and gradient perturbation~\citep{abadi2016deep,bassily2014private,wu2017bolton}.
-Among these approaches, the Private Gradient Descent (PGD) has attracted extensive attention in recent years because it can be flexibly integrated with variants of gradient-based iteration methods, e.g., stochastic gradient descent, momentum methods~\citep{qian1999momentum}, and Adam~\citep{kingma2015adam}, for both convex and non-convex problems.
+Among these approaches, the Private Gradient Descent (PGD) has attracted extensive attention in recent years because it can be flexibly integrated with variants of gradient-based iteration methods, e.g., stochastic gradient descent, momentum methods~\citep{qian1999momentum}, and Adam~\citep{kingma2015adam}, for (non-)convex problems.

 \textbf{Dynamic Policies for Privacy Protection}. \citet{wang2017differentially} studied the empirical risk minimization using dynamic variation reduction of perturbed gradients.
 They showed that the utility upper bound can be achieved by gradient methods under uniform noise parameters.
-Instead of enhancing the gradients, \citet{yu2019differentially,lee2018concentrated} showed the benefits of using a dynamic schedule of privacy parameters or equivalently noise scales.
-In addition, adaptive sensitivity control \citep{pichapati2019adaclip,thakkar2019differentially} and dynamic batch sizes \citep{feldman2020private} are also demonstrated to improves the convergence.
+Instead of enhancing the gradients, \citet{yu2019differentially,lee2018concentrated} showed the benefits of using a dynamic schedule of privacy parameters or equivalently noise scales. \rev{Following \cite{lee2018concentrated}, a series of work \cite{cheng2020adaptive,huang2019differentially,xie2021differential,zhang2021adaptive} adaptively allocate privacy budget towards better privacy-utility trade-off.} Moreover, adaptive sensitivity control \citep{pichapati2019adaclip,thakkar2019differentially} and dynamic batch sizes \citep{feldman2020private} are also shown to improve convergence.